-Standardized tests are defined by W. James Popham, former president of the American Educational Research Association, as “any test that’s administered, scored, and interpreted in a standard, predetermined manner.”The tests often have multiple-choice questions that can be quickly graded by automated test scoring machines.
-Some tests also incorporate open-ended questions that require human grading, which is more expensive, though computer software is being developed to grade written work also.
+Standardized tests are defined by W. James Popham, EdD, former President of the American Educational Research Association, as “any test that’s administered, scored, and interpreted in a standard, predetermined manner.”The tests often have multiple-choice questions that can be quickly graded by automated test scoring machines.
+Some tests also incorporate open-ended questions that require human grading.

-Many kinds of standardized tests are in use, but high-stakes achievement tests have provoked the most controversy.These assessments carry important consequences for students, teachers and schools: low scores can prevent a student from progressing to the next grade level or lead to teacher firings and school closures, while high scores ensure continued federal and local funding and are used to reward teachers and administrators with bonus payments.
+While many kinds of standardized tests are in use, high-stakes achievement tests have provoked the most controversy.These assessments carry important consequences for students, teachers and schools: low scores can prevent a student from progressing to the next grade level, or lead to teacher firings and school closures, while high scores ensure continued federal and local funding and are used to reward teachers and administrators with bonus payments.